rc2/mocwai/README.md

 ## Summary

 It operates off of a config file, supports serving static assets, inline data, supports automatic simple indexing of json/yaml data, as well as custom javascript handlers for more advanced use cases.
 Support for http and socket.io.
+Watches route for changes and reloads on change (using `--watch` switch).

 ---